-Saintpaulia has long been known to be fairly closely related to other African Gesneriad genera, especially to subgenus Streptocarpella within the genus Streptocarpus.
-Recent studies have confirmed the relationship is very close indeed, and botanists have “sunk” the former genus name of Saintpaulia within this group.
+African violets have long been known to be closely related to other African Gesneriad genera, especially to subgenus Streptocarpella within the genus Streptocarpus.
+Recent studies have confirmed the closeness of the relationship and botanists have “sunk” the former genus name of Saintpaulia within this group.
 Therefore, all the species and cultivars we have known as Saintpaulia are now properly Streptocarpus and will generally be referred to as such within the GRW.

 For those with an interest in this fascinating group of beautiful plants, the article will provide a wealth of useful and interesting information.
-The links below will take you to pages where you can see thumbnail images of the many African Violet species and hybrids on the site.
+The links below will take you to pages where you can see thumbnail images of the many African violet species and cultivars on the site.
 Clicking on a thumbnail will take you to a page with a larger image and often text discussing the species or cultivar.
 We’re sure you’ll enjoy the diversity and beauty of these plants